1. PAY PERIODS AND PAY DATES

-Immediate family is defined as the mother, father, spouse/domestic partner, son, daughter, foster child, brother or sister of the employee.
+Immediate family is defined as the mother, father, spouse/domestic partner, son, daughter, foster child, brother, sister, or grandchild of the employee.

-- You may be excused with pay for up to three working days in the event of the death of a grandparent, mother or father-in-law, sister or brother-in-law and daughter or son-in-law.
+- You may be excused with pay for up to three working days in the event of the death of a grandparent or grandparent-in-law, mother or father-in-law, sister or brother-in-law and daughter or son-in-law.

 Requests to attend funerals of other relatives or friends will be given consideration by the employee’s supervisor and, if possible, will be granted, as vacation or time without pay.